ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 **l) Helper** :attr:`result_files <ansys.dpf.core.data_sources.DataSources.result_files>`

-Give the list o list of result files contained in the ``DataSources``.
-It returns the file path of those files
+Give the list a list of result files contained in the ``DataSources`` object.
+It returns the file path of those files.

-- If you use the :py:func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function it will return only the file path given as an argument to this function
+- If you use the :py:func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function, it will return only the file path given as an argument to this function.

 .. code-block:: python